-- Right-click on free space on taskbar and select Taskbar settings.
+- Right-click on the free space on the taskbar and select Taskbar settings

-- It will directly open up the page where you will see an option of Taskbar location on screen with drop-down list of bottom, left, right and top.
+- It will directly open up the page where you will see an option for the Taskbar settings with a drop-down list of bottom, left, right and top

 Method 2 – Move Taskbar by Using Mouse Drag and Drop

-This method is quite easy to change taskbar location on any Windows PC.
-Follow below steps:
+This method is quite easy to change the taskbar location on any of your Windows PC.
+Follow the steps below:

-- Right-click on blank portion (free space) of taskbar
+- Right-click on the blank portion (free space) of the taskbar

-- Now, left click on taskbar with your mouse and hold it, then, drag the taskbar to anywhere on the screen where you want to set it.
+- Now, left click on the taskbar with your mouse and hold it, then, drag the taskbar anywhere on the screen where you want to set it.